Energy in Sweden: Wind power

 Wind power accounted for 10% of the electricity generated in Sweden in 2015, up from 5% in 2012 and 2.4% in 2010.

 Sweden has wind power potential of 510 TWh/a at land and 46 TWh/a at sea.
 Consumption was 140 TWh of power in 2010.

 In 2013 Sweden was second top country for wind power capacity per inhabitant in the world: 488 W per person, only surpassed by Denmark (863 W per person).
 In correlation one must note that Swedish use of energy per inhabitant is much higher than average in Europe.

 Solar power

-Solar PV capacity in Sweden reached 3.9 GW in 2023, up from 0.14 GW in 2016.
+Cumulative solar PV capacity in Sweden reached 4.8 GW in 2024, up from 0.14 GW in 2016.

-Solar power accounted for roughly 1% of the nation's total electricity consumption in 2022.
+Solar power accounted for 2.1% of Sweden's electricity generation in 2024, up from less than 0.1% in 2010.

 In 2023, Sweden's largest solar park was an 18MW facility in Skurup built by solar developer Alight AB, which produces energy for Martin & Servera.
 In September 2025 Hultsfred Solar Farm in Småland with 100 MWp started operation.

 Wave power

 Sweden has a wave power station outside Lysekil run by Uppsala University.
 The wave energy research group at Uppsala University study and develop all different aspects of wave energy, ranging from power systems and generators, to hydrodynamical modelling, and environmental impact of wave energy parks.

+CorPower Ocean's C4 buoy is a 100-ton wave power system.
+It was the first to pass the strictest safety test.
+It is a teardrop-shaped buoy 9 m (30 ft) wide, 18 m (59 ft) tall, and weighs around 100 tonnes (110 tons).
+C4 is tethered to the bottom.
+WaveSprint is the phase-control system.
+It works like a spring that amplifies the ocean's swells. in calm water, it can triple the energy captured.
+During storms, the system lets the waves pass, allowing the buoy to survive swells up to 18.5 m (61 ft) undamaged.